tyrell/qemu-m1-kali/README.md

 This is the command I'm tweaking at the moment to improve the performance of this installation.
 I'm happy with the memory utilisation.
 The CPU performance must be improved for this to be useful as a production machine.

+ # Final thoughts
+After fiddling with QEMU launch command parameters for a while I was still not happy with the performance of the Kali Linux installation.

+Kali Linux wasn't the only guest OS I was having trouble with.
+I also have a fiddly Windows 11 installation on QEMU that I've been using on and off for a few months.
+That windows instance seems to have decided to become corrupted on its own while I wasn't looking.

+If this was a long time ago, I would have spent hours and hours figuring out QEMU and getting my guest OSs working.
+However, today I optimise my time differently.
+So, I bought a Parallels Desktop Pro license, which comes with Windows 11 and Kali Linux fully supported out of the box.